-We are delivering a number of different evidence-based programs designed to help foster connections with your children across the lifespan, the group programs are also an opportunity for you to hear how other veteran families have managed the challenges that come with raising a family and remaining connected as a family.
+Soldier On is delivering a number of different evidence-based family programs designed to help foster connections with your children across the lifespan, the group programs are also an opportunity for you to hear how other veteran families have managed the challenges that come with raising a family and remaining connected as a family.

 Programs